indeox/infiniscroll/README.md

 ## Reordering

-Another challenging scenrio occurs when the list order changes.
-It *should* be catered for the by on-screen height changing code as we will fix to an onscreen item.
+List reordering *should* be catered for the by on-screen height changing code as we will fix to an onscreen item.
+This needs further work.

-## Anchor removal
+## Removal

 Items being removed is not problem unless the item is onscreen.
 In this scenario, we will choose the best available candidate *down* the list from the first onscreen, so that the offset from the start of the list is maintained.